Polytechnic Institute

 Faculty

 The faculty at OUPI bring a rich blend of industry and academic research experience in communications, automotive, heavy equipment control systems, biotech, law enforcement, first-responder and defense electronics, fintech, and high-end computing.
-Research interests of the faculty stretch across many applications and industries in cybersecurity, software development and integration, artificial intelligence, and digital manufacturing.
+Research interests of the faculty stretch across many applications and industries in applied artificial intelligence, cybersecurity, cybersecurity leadership, healthcare information systems, software development and integration, and digital manufacturing.

 | Last Name | First/Middle Name | Middle init. | OU Service start | Title(s), date(s) appointed | Degrees Earned, Schools, Dates Completed |